 - Provide a maths programme based on problem-solving.

-- Integrate IT across all subject areas.
+- Integrate Information Technology across all subject areas.

 - Support children with a wide range of enrichment and extension programmes.